-RESPONSIBILITY: Go Israel Travel purchases transportation, hotel rooms, restaurant & other services from various suppliers who are not affiliated with Go Israel Travel in any way.
-All vouchers, coupons or receipts issued by Go Israel Travel are issued subject to all tariffs, terms & conditions under which all transportation, including airlines, coach, limousine companies, hotels, tour and cruise operators restaurants & other service are contracted.
-Participants agree not to hold Go Israel Travel responsible for any loss, injury or damage to any person, property or otherwise in connection with any accommodation, transportation or resulting from any Acts of God, dangers, incident at sea fire, breakdowns in machinery or equipment, act of governments or authorities, de jure or de facto, wars declared or not, hostilities, civil disturbances, strikes, riots, thefts, pilferage, epidemics, quarantines, medical or customs regulations, defaults, delays, cancellations or any causes beyond Go Israel Travel control for any loss or damage resulting from improperly issued visas or other documents, and that Go Israel Travel or its staff will not be responsible for any additional expenses or liability sustained for or incurred by the mission participant as a result of any of the forgoing clauses.
-The payment for a reservation on a customized itinerary shall constitute consent to all provisions in the terms & conditions published herein.
+RESPONSIBILITY: Go Israel Travel purchases transportation, hotel rooms, restaurant and other services from various suppliers who are not affiliated with Go Israel Travel in any way.
+All vouchers, coupons or receipts issued by Go Israel Travel are issued subject to all tariffs, terms and conditions under which all transportation, including airlines, coach, limousine companies, hotels, tour and cruise operators restaurants and other service are contracted.
+Participants agree not to hold Go Israel Travel responsible for any loss, injury or damage to any person, property or otherwise in connection with any accommodation, transportation or resulting from any Acts of God, dangers, incident at sea, fire, breakdowns in machinery or equipment, act of governments or authorities, de jure or de facto, wars declared or not, hostilities, civil disturbances, strikes, riots, thefts, pilferage, epidemics, quarantines, medical or customs regulations, defaults, delays, cancellations or any causes beyond Go Israel Travel control for any loss or damage resulting from improperly issued visas or other documents, and that Go Israel Travel or its staff will not be responsible for any additional expenses or liability sustained for or incurred by the mission participant as a result of any of the forgoing clauses.
+The payment for a reservation on a customized itinerary shall constitute consent to all provisions in the terms and conditions published herein.

 OTHER FEES: A convenience fee of 3% will apply to Visa or MasterCard purchases.

 Q. What do I do when I arrive at Pearson International Airport (YYZ) before departure?